E61: The secret behind the chrome cylinder head - Deep Dive

 Who is an E61 machine suitable for?

 The E61 is the right tool if you are looking for the classic, full-bodied espresso.
-Round, viscous, with a deep body and chocolate notes.
-If you celebrate the ritual – pulling the lever, feeling the mechanical feedback, hearing the hiss of pressure relief.
-And if you are willing to plan 20 minutes of heating time in the morning (or use a timer).
+Round, viscous, with deep body and chocolate notes.
+If you celebrate the ritual – pulling the lever, feeling the mechanical feedback, hearing the hiss of pressure release.
+And if you're willing to plan 20 minutes of warm-up time in the morning (or use a timer).

-In combination with a high-quality coffee grinder and our roasts like Cozy Chocolate or Nutty Delight, the E61 fully showcases its strengths: the gentle pressure build-up precisely emphasizes the chocolatey, nutty notes that characterize these roasts.
+In combination with a high-quality coffee grinder and our roasts like Cozy Chocolate or Nutty Delight, the E61 fully plays to its strengths: the gentle pressure build-up precisely emphasizes the chocolatey, nutty notes that characterize these roasts.

-Do you need more temperature precision, shorter heating times, or electronic control?
-Then check out our machines with a saturated brew group (La Marzocco) or the Arkel Coast – different philosophy, different result.
+Do you need more temperature precision, shorter heat-up times, or electronic control?
+Then take a look at our machines with saturated brew groups (La Marzocco) or the Arkel Coast – different philosophy, different result.

 Experience E61 Machines at the Coffee Coaching Club

-In our showrooms in Bern (Gerberngasse 44) and Zurich (Hagenholzstrasse 50b), you can see E61 machines from ECM, Rocket, Lelit and other manufacturers live.
+In our showrooms in Bern (Gerberngasse 44) and Zurich (Hagenholzstrasse 50b), you can see E61 machines from ECM, Rocket, Lelit, and other manufacturers live.
 Pull the lever yourself, feel the mechanics, compare the espresso with that of a La Marzocco Micra.
-When purchasing a coffee machine starting from CHF 1500, you receive a free 60-minute barista workshop with us – so your first shot at home is perfect right away.
+When purchasing a coffee machine priced at 1500 CHF or more, you receive a free 60-minute barista workshop with us – so your first shot at home is perfect.

 Frequently Asked Questions about the E61 Brew Group